Happy Nation (song): Chart performance

-"Happy Nation" was quite successful on the charts in Europe.
-Although not as big as "All That She Wants", the song managed to make some impact, reaching the number-one position in Denmark, Finland, France and Israel.
-It peaked within the top 5 in Lithuania, the Netherlands and in the group's native Sweden, where it hit number four.
-Additionally, the single was a top 10 hit in Austria, Belgium, Germany and Norway.
-In Iceland, it reached the top 20, while in Italy and Switzerland, it was a top 30 hit.
-In the UK, it only reached the top 40, in its second run on the UK Singles Chart, peaking at number 40 on October 9, 1994.
-On the Eurochart Hot 100, which was based on national singles sales charts in 17 European countries, "Happy Nation" charted at number 39 in May 1993.
-Outside Europe, the single made it to number-one in Israel, number 22 in New Zealand and number 80 in Australia.
-It did not chart in the US.
+"Happy Nation" reached number one in Denmark, Finland, and France.
+It peaked within the top five in Lithuania, the Netherlands and in the group's native Sweden, where it hit number four and stayed within the Sverigetopplistan for a total of eight weeks.
+Additionally, the single was a top-10 hit in Austria, Belgium (Flanders), Germany and Norway.
+In Iceland, it entered the top 20, peaking at number 14, while in Italy and Switzerland, it was a top-30 hit.
+In the UK, it reached the top 40 during its second run on the UK Singles Chart, peaking at number 40 on 9 October 1994.
+On the Eurochart Hot 100, which was based on national singles sales charts in 17 European countries, "Happy Nation" peaked at number 19 in September 1993.
+It had made its debut on the chart nine months earlier, at number 94, at the beginning of January 1993, after charting in Denmark.
+Elsewhere, the single peaked at number 22 and 80 in New Zealand and Australia, respectively.
 "Happy Nation" was awarded with a gold record in Germany with 250,000 singles sold and a silver record in France, after 125,000 units were sold.